commonsharp/SurvivalProject-Server/README.md

 # 03/04/2017
 * You now get a list of all users in the lobby when you join the lobby, leave a room or leave a game.
+* You now get the right amount of code/experience/elements when you kill another player in every normal mode (not quests/big matches).
 * When you finish a survival/big match survival with 0 kills, you get a lose message and when you have at least 1 kill, you get a win message.
 * The correct mission level is now presented when you login.
 (The game mode is still not working though)
 * Didn't notice that different type cards have different fusion costs.
 Changed the costs accordingly.